The Best Smartphone Apps for Hong Kong

 The Great Outdoors

-Hong Kong is known for being one of the world’s major financial hubs, but what makes the territory even more appealing is its breathtaking hiking trails.
-One app which allows users to plan and track these great trails is TrailWatch.
-The app also enables the public to contribute towards protecting Hong Kong’s beautiful country parks.
-Users can record any incidents that they see while out hiking or even walking round the city such as vandalism and then share this on the TrailWatch website and the associated Facebook page.
+This app allows hikers to plan and track their adventures on Hong Kong’s many breathtaking trails.
+Users can also record any incidents that they see while out hiking or even walking round the city such as vandalism and then share this on the TrailWatch website and the associated Facebook page.